 How Much Lean Muscle Does the Average Adult Carry?

-Skeletal muscle is the most abundant tissue in our body, accounting for approximately 42 percent and 35 percent of body weight in men and women respectively.
-In other words, an average male weighing 185 pounds has about 78 pounds of lean muscle tissue while a female weighing 140 pounds has approximately 49 pounds of lean muscle tissue.
+Skeletal muscle is the most abundant tissue in our body, accounting for approximately 42 and 35 percent of body weight in men and women respectively.
+In other words, an average male weighing 185 pounds has about 78 pounds of lean muscle tissue while a female weighing 140 pounds has approximately 49 pounds of lean muscle tissue (note: this is not an “exact” number).
 Take muscle and fat out of the equation, and bodyweight still has other constituents like, water, mineral, bone, connective tissue, and organ weight.
-Speaking of organ weight, did you know the average human heart weighs about 10 oz. while the brain weighs about 3 pounds?
-That same average male may have, on average, about 25 percent body fat (or 46 pounds of fat) while that average female may have 30 percent body fat (or 42 pounds of fat).
+Speaking of organ weight, did you know the average human heart weighs about 10 ounces while the brain weighs about 3 pounds?
+That same average male may have, on average, about 25 percent body fat (or “about” 46 pounds of fat) while that average female may have 30 percent body fat (or “about” 42 pounds of fat).

-One of the amazing things about muscle tissue is that it has the ability through regular, progressive, resistance exercise, to increase in size (known as muscle hypertrophy).
-Donnelly and colleagues have reported that strength training studies (lasting from 8 to 52 weeks) have shown increases of 2.2 to 4.5 pounds of muscle mass.
+One of the amazing things about muscle tissue is it has the ability through progressive overload, to increase in size (known as muscle hypertrophy).
+Donnelly and colleagues have reported that strength training studies (lasting from 8 to 52 weeks) have shown increases of 2 to 5 pounds of muscle mass.
 In addition to increasing in size, muscle tissue also gets stronger with prolonged training.
 A periodized strength training program can elicit changes in endurance capacity, power output and force production while keeping sarcopenia at bay.

 Protein stores found in muscle can account for about 30,000 calories of energy.
 Muscle tissue can contribute approximately 20 percent of the body’s total daily energy expenditure compared to 5 percent for fat tissue (it would be great if we could tap into those fat stores more often).